djplaner/canvas-collections/docs/reference/objects/overview.md

     Copy and paste the full embed code from a video-hosting (or some other) service and it will be embedded where the image would normally appear.

-### Image scale
+### Image (or iframe) scale

+For an iframe, _Image Scale_ is ignored.
+Instead, iframes are automatically set to use ```width="100%" height="100%"``` to ensure they are scaled to fit the available space.

-Image scale is implemented using a standard [CSS property called object-fit](https://www.w3schools.com/cssref/css3_pr_object-fit.asp).
+For an image, _Image scale_ modifies the scaling of the image using the standard [CSS property called object-fit](https://www.w3schools.com/cssref/css3_pr_object-fit.asp).
 The following table outlines the possible values for object-fit.
 These values appear in the Image scale drop down when configuring a module.

 See the [Image Scale](../../../walk-throughs/new/configure-modules/#image-scale) section of the [Configure Modules walk-through](../../../walk-throughs/new/configure-modules) for more information, including an animation of the impact of the different values.